E2415Matt/matt-pb-public-repo/git-practices-for-daily-use.md

 $ git commit -m "second added"
 $ git push

+If you already have a Github repository and you would like to use the content of that particular remote repository you can use following command to copy content and connect the local repository as origin to your local repository as follows.
+First go to Github repository page click green coloured code button on top right hand side, click HTTPS and copy the content of the box right below HTTPS.
+And then go into the directory where you want to copy the Github / remote repository and use:
+$ git clone https://github.com/<your github username>/<repository name>.git

+output:
+Cloning into 'jenkins-maven-project'...
+remote: Enumerating objects: 37, done.
+remote: Counting objects: 100% (37/37), done.
+remote: Compressing objects: 100% (23/23), done.
+remote: Total 37 (delta 2), reused 32 (delta 0), pack-reused 0
+Receiving objects: 100% (37/37), 7.58 KiB | 3.79 MiB/s, done.
+Resolving deltas: 100% (2/2), done.

+$ cd jenkins-maven-project
+$ ls -al

+You will see that among the other files a ‘.git’ file appeared confirming that this folder is a git repository.
+And from now on modifications at local repository can be uploaded to remote repository by using git push and modifications at remote repository can be downloaded by using git pull commands.
+Let's practise:
+$ vim hello.txt
+$ git status
+$ git add .
+$ git commit -m "added hello.txt"
+$ git push

+Now you should be able to see new file in your remote repository.
+Open the file at remote repository and make changes to content of hello.txt.
+In order to update local repository of the modifications made in remote repository and see content change of hello.txt:
+$ git pull
+$ cat hello.txt

-You are now gone through full cycle of version control basics by creating a folder, staging, commiting to local repository, modifiying, rolling back, branching, merging and finally connecting your local repository to remote repository.
+You are now gone through full cycle of version control basics by creating a folder, staging (indexing), committing to local repository, modifying, rolling back, branching, merging and finally connecting your local repository to remote repository.
+Also cloning from remote repository and updating modifications to and from remote repository.

-There are lot to learn and practise about whole software development life cycle management buy do not forget lerning and growth curve are not coincidence.
+There are lot to learn and practise about whole software development life cycle management.
+Please note growth curve follows the learning curve.
 Practise make it perfect.

 I keep practising.